 Alexander Gilman was born in Bamberg and grew up in a family of musicians.
 At the age of seven he marked his debut at the Gasteig in Munich.
 From the age of sixteen he worked with the famous violin teacher Dorothy DeLay in New York and attended master classes by Itzhak Perlman, Aaron Rosand, Ingolf Turban, Igor Ozim, Akiko Tatsumi and Mikhail Kopelman.
 Alexander Gilman graduated with distinction from Zakhar Bron’s master class at the Hochschule für Musik in Cologne.
 He then moved to the Hochschule der Künste in Zurich for his master’s degree, from which he also graduated with distinction.

-Gilman’s career has been marked by the award of numerous prizes at international competitions in Europe and the USA.
-In 2006 he won the WestLB Music Competition.
-As part of this award, the Stradivari “Ex-Croall” dating from 1684 was made available to him and presented by Frank-Peter Zimmermann, who had previously played this instrument.
-In 2008, as holder of a bursary from the Deutsche Stiftung Musikleben (German Foundation for Music Life) and multiple prize-winner in the competition of the Deutscher Musikinstrumentenfonds (German Musical Instrument Fund), Alexander Gilman received on loan a violin by Giovanni Battista Guadagnini.
+Gilman’s career has been marked by the award of numerous prizes at international competitions in Europe and the USA, including the WestLB Music Competition in 2006.
+As part of this award, the Stradivari “Ex-Croall” from 1684, which had previously been loaned to Frank-Peter Zimmermann, was made available to him.
+Alexander Gilman was holder of a bursary from the Deutsche Stiftung Musikleben and multiple winner of the Deutscher Musikinstrumentenfonds competition.
+Thomastik-Infeld, the maker of violin strings, chose Alexander to be a Thomastik-Infeld Artist.
+He is currently playing a violin made by Giovanni Battista Guadagnini, Parma 1769.